Yngve Slettholm

 Yngve Slettholm (born 28 December 1955) is a Norwegian cultural executive, politician for the Christian Democratic Party and Salvationist.

 Early life and education

 Slettholm attended the Norwegian Academy of Music from 1974 to 1980.
 He received his degree in music education in 1977 and completed his studies in composition under Finn Mortensen, receiving his diploma in composition in 1980.
-From 1986-88, in the Fulbright Program, he studied at the State University of New York at Buffalo, with Morton Feldman as his teacher in composition.
+From 1986 to 1988, in the Fulbright Program, he studied at the State University of New York at Buffalo, with Morton Feldman as his teacher in composition.
 He received his PhD in composition in 1989.

 Composing career

 Slettholm began his composing career in contemporary music in 1980.
 In the period 1982–1986, he was the President of the national organisation Ny Musikk (the Norwegian section of the International Society for Contemporary Music) until he traveled to the United States to continue his training.
 Slettholm has won many prizes for his work, as well as many study and work grants.

 Slettholm has comprehensive teaching practice, running from instructor and conductor workshops in musical ensembles via school work as an associate professor in composing and music theory at the Norwegian Academy of Music, as well as prorector.

 As well as his compositions in contemporary music, Slettholm has composed for choirs and brass bands in the Salvation Army.